 api.open.fec.gov/v1

 Federal Election Commission campaign finance data.
 Candidate financial totals, receipts, disbursements, cash on hand, and contribution breakdowns (small dollar, large individual, PAC).
+Linked committees are also ingested — principal campaign committees, leadership PACs, and joint fundraising committees, with per-cycle totals — plus top contributors aggregated by donor employer from Schedule A itemizations.
 Members are matched by their FEC candidate ID stored in the @unitedstates dataset.

 clerk.house.gov/evs · senate.gov/legislative